Disappearance of Nodal Gap across the Insulator-Superconductor Transition in a Copper-Oxide Superconductor

-To investigate the momentum dependence of the energy gap in the lightly-doped La-Bi2201, we have measured various momentum cuts along the underlying Fermi surface, picked up the EDCs along the underlying Fermi surface like in Fig. 1(e, g, i ,k), and extracted the gap size from the peak position of the symmetrized EDCs like in Fig. 1(f, h, j, l).
-The obtained gap size as a function of momentum is shown in Fig. 4(a, b, c, d, e) for the La-Bi2201 samples with doping levels at 0.04, 0.055, 0.07, 0.08 and 0.10, respectively.
-Also shown in Fig. 4(f, g, h, i, j, k,) is the position of the high energy hump as a function of momentum for the La-Bi2201 samples at different doping levels.
-It is clear that the gap is anisotropic that increases when the momentum moves from the nodal to the antinodal regions.
-For comparison, we also plotted an offset {\it d}-wave gap form $\Delta$=$\Delta_0$cos(2$\Phi$)+$\Delta_N$ with $\Delta_N$ representing the nodal gap (solid dashed lines in Fig. 4(a-d)) and one can see that the measured data basically follow such a simple form in the samples with doping {\it p}=0.03$\sim$0.08.
+{\bf Momentum dependence of gap.} To investigate the momentum dependence of the energy gap in the lightly-doped La-Bi2201, we have measured various momentum cuts along the underlying Fermi surface, picked up the EDCs along the underlying Fermi surface like in Fig. 2(e, g, i ,k), and extracted the gap size from the peak position of the symmetrized EDCs like in Fig. 2(f, h, j, l).
+The obtained gap size as a function of momentum is shown in Fig. 5(a-e) for the La-Bi2201 samples with doping levels at 0.04, 0.055, 0.07, 0.08 and 0.10, respectively.
+It is clear that the gap is anisotropic and increases when the momentum moves from the nodal to the antinodal regions.
+For comparison, we also plotted an offset {\it d}-wave-like gap form $\Delta$=$\Delta_0$cos(2{\it $\Phi$})+$\Delta_{\rm N}$ with $\Delta_{\rm N}$ representing the nodal gap (solid dashed lines in Fig. 5(a-d)) and one can see that the measured data basically follow such a simple form in the samples with doping {\it p}=0.04$\sim$0.08.
 This is consistent with the previous report that {\it d}-wave like gap is observed in the parent compound Ca$_2$CuO$_2$Cl$_2$\cite{FRonning}, insulating Bi$_2$Sr$_2$CaCu$_2$O$_{8+\delta}$ (Bi2212)\cite{Chatterjee}, heavily underdoped Bi2212\cite{IVishik} and underdoped (La$_{2-x}$Sr$_x$)CuO$_4$\cite{LSCONGap}.
 The presence of the nodal gap indicates that the underlying Fermi surface is fully gapped for these samples.
 At the critical doping {\it p}$\sim$0.10 where superconductivity emerges, it shows zero gap near the nodal region which is consistent with the ``Fermi arc" picture in the pseudogap state of other copper-oxide superconductors\cite{NormanArc,KanigelNodalLiquid}.
-It is interesting to note that the broad hump structure also exhibits anisotropic momentum dependence with its position following a form $P_{h}$=$P_{h0}$cos(2$\Phi$)+$P_{hN}$ with $P_{hN}$ representing the hump position along the nodal direction (Fig. 4(f-k)).
+Fig. 5(f-k) shows the position of the high energy hump as a function of momentum for the La-Bi2201 samples at different doping levels.
+The broad hump structure also exhibits anisotropic momentum dependence with its position following a form $P_{\rm {h}}$=$P_{\rm {h0}}$cos(2$\Phi$)+$P_{\rm {hN}}$ with $P_{\rm {hN}}$ representing the hump position along the nodal direction (Fig. 5(f-k)).
 The hump structure exhibits a minimum in binding energy along the nodal direction and its position decreases with the increase of doping levels.
 The similar momentum dependence of both the energy gap and the hump, and their similar doping dependence, suggest that they are intimately related, as will be discussed more below.
-Fig. 4l illustrates the evolution of the energy gap and its relation with the three-dimensional antiferromagnetism (AF) and superconductivity\cite{NMRGQZheng}.
-At a critical doping level of {\it p}$\sim$0.10, the nodal gap approaches to zero, the three dimensional antiferromagnetism vanishes, and superconductivity (SC) starts to emerge.
+Fig. 5l illustrates the evolution of the energy gap and its relation with the three-dimensional antiferromagnetism (AF) and superconductivity\cite{NMRGQZheng}.
+At a critical doping level of {\it p}$\sim$0.10, the nodal gap approaches zero, the three dimensional antiferromagnetism vanishes, and superconductivity (SC) starts to emerge.\\